Mairi Campbell: Music career

 In 2011 and 2013 Campbell, Francis and the director Kath Burlinson made two shows of story and songs that marked the lives of Campbell's forebears.
 Red Earth is the story of her grandmother's life as the wife of Campbell's grandfather, a young doctor who died in China in 1938 during the Sino-Japanese War.
 Revival! marks the life of her paternal grandfather the Rev Duncan Campbell and his involvement with the Lewis Revivals in the 1950s.
 Campbell and Francis toured the folk clubs and village halls of Scotland with both shows.
 They incorporated moving narrative with fiddle and viola tunes and original and traditional songs.
 They released the album Revival & The Red Earth in 2012.

 In 2011, Campbell released her first self-titled solo album.
-Mairi Campbell features the songs "Portobello Sands" which tells of a mother keenly awaiting the return of her child.
-"Home (is not what I left behind)" is about her grandmother's return to Scotland from China in 1940.
-"She stitched upon my heart" is written for her own mother who was a fine artist and quiltmaker.
+Mairi Campbell features the songs Portobello Sands which tells of a mother keenly awaiting the return of her child.
+Home (is not what I left behind) is about her grandmother's return to Scotland from China in 1940.
+She stitched upon my heart is written for her own mother who was a fine artist and quiltmaker.

 In 2014, Campbell released her solo EP, Seven Songs.
 This is a showcase of Campbell and Francis's songwriting.
-"If I should meet my Maker" is influenced by the life of her grandfather Duncan Campbell.
-"Jock Tamson's Bairns" is in the Scot's dialect and speaks of the darker side of Edinburgh.
+If I should meet my Maker is influenced by the life of her grandfather Duncan Campbell.
+Jock Tamson's Bairns is in the Scot's dialect and speaks of the darker side of Edinburgh.

 Campbell has collaborated with other musicians throughout her life.
 She has been a member of the ceilidh band The Occasionals since 1992.
 Since 2011 she has played and recorded with the baroque ensemble Concerto Caledonia and guested with Mr McFall's Chamber.
+She featured as a session musician for the Scottish quartet GiveWay.

 In 2012, and again in 2014, Campbell was invited to support Joan Armatrading in concert after winning a slot in her National songwriters’ competition.